Skip to main content

 Alarms

-The parameters that trigger alarms are based on the FM tuner signal.
+Alarm-triggering parameters are based on the FM tuner signal.

-• If RF Level < 40 dB or multipath > 10%, measurements are not valid.
+• If RF Level < 40 dB or multipath > 10%, measurements are invalid.

-• In this case, fields appear dimmed and no alarms are generated.
+• In such cases, fields appear grayed out and no alarms are generated.

 The 542APC can send email alerts for the following events: